andrewsleigh/fab-slider/docs/_posts/2019-04-12-design-v1-main-components.md

 ## Sketch

-This sketch shows one end of the slider from the top.
+This (bad) sketch shows one end of the slider from the top.
 The two lengths of 2020 extend to the left, the motor is mounted on the right with a right angle bracket which is fixed to the front plate of the motor, and to the central holes in each of the aluminium rails.

 ![]({{site.baseurl}}/assets/slider-top-view-motor.jpg)

 ## Main Components

+The project can be split into a number of components.
+I'll address each on their own page:

+* Aluminium extrusion rails
+* Stepper motor (and transmission)
+* Motor driver board
+* Microcontroller board
+* Power supply
+* Gantry for camera
+* Brackets, feet and other assembly fixings

 ### Rails